 Dara Horn’s books not only pull you in with their compelling plots, but force you to confront, along with the characters, issues of morality, values, and faith.

-All Other Nights is a book about slavery and freedom, and how difficult it can sometimes be to distinguish one from the other.
+All Other Nights is a book about slavery and freedom, and how difficult it can be to distinguish one from the other in certain ways.
 It is set during the American Civil War, and takes its title from part of the ritual during the Jewish holiday of Passover.
 On the first night of the holiday, a supper called a Seder is held during which family members gather and collectively retell the Exodus story about the escape of Jews from slavery in Ancient Egypt.
 The youngest son initiates the process by asking “”Why is this night different from all other nights?”

 Jacob receives another assignment, not understanding that his obedience inspires contempt rather than admiration, and is once again commanded to take advantage of love and family to betray those who trust him.
 But this time, he falls in love with the woman he has been sent to destroy.
 Jacob is not let off easy by the author; there is no facile epiphany allowing Jacob to answer to his better angels, and no perfect ending in store for him.
 Equivocation and attempts at atonement fail to prevent his Biblical-like punishment.
 Only when Jacob truly gains the courage to be true to himself will he realize any sort of redemption.